AbhiMayadam/Waifu2x-Usage/index.md

 ![TM](https://i.imgur.com/uqQgAoP.png)
 2. Go to the performance tab and scroll the left pane all the way down and you will see GPU entries.
 ![TM](https://i.imgur.com/3ejEpOM.png)
-3. Select GPU 0 or GPU 1 if your system has 2 GPUs
+3. Select GPU 0 or GPU 1 if your system has 2 GPUs to get the full names of both.
 ![TM](https://i.imgur.com/hrrGuSN.png)
 4. If the GPU brand is AMD or Intel, you need to use Waifu2x-ncnn-vulkan 4a.
 If you have a Nvidia GPU, look at the Dedicated GPU Memory Entry.
 If it says 2 GB or less like here, use Waifu2x-ncnn-vulkan, if it is greater than 2 GB, use Waifu2x-caffe.